4yuub/linkes-shortner/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the application: `python3 app.py`

+**Note:** For easy deployment, this application can be run using Docker

 ## Usage

 1. Open the application in your web browser.